 Creates a luxurious feel and varieties of textures create interesting parts in contemporary design.

-Silk is the strongest natural fiber and creates a beautiful, luxurious and grand feel with a smooth and shining fabric.
+Silk is the strongest natural fiber and creates a beautiful, luxurious, and grand feel with a smooth and shining fabric.

 Faux Lenin, faux suede, faux silk, faux velvet -different faux fabrics create different appearances and are cost-effective.

-Bamboo fabric is made from the pulp of bamboo grass and has insulating properties and ideal in hot weather conditions.
+Bamboo fabric is made from the pulp of bamboo grass and has insulating properties and is ideal in hot weather conditions.